hankaiyu06-dudu/NEXUS-MathTutor-Agent/README.md

 ## 4. System Architecture

 NEXUS operates on two coupled loops.
-The tensor engine maintains the long-term educational memory, while the language models read from and write to this state.
+The tensor engine maintains learner state, while language models interact with and update that state.

 ```text
 ┌───────────────────────────────────────────────────────────────────┐